codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 [Mempool.space](https://mempool.space/) - Open source self-hostable mempool explorer and blockchain explorer for Bitcoin that can be used with Tor to conceal your IP address

-[Other eXploration Tool (OXT)](https://oxt.me/) - Blockchain explorer, visualization tool, and analysis platform for the Bitcoin ledger.
-Be sure to check out the [FAQ](https://oxt.me/faq) page to see how they handle your personal information when using the site

 </div>

 <div class="resource-card">